IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 >  Teaching on the principles of equality and non discrimination should be integrated in formal and non-formal inclusive and multicultural education, with a view to dismantling notions of superiority or inferiority based on prohibited grounds and to promote dialogue and tolerance between different groups in society[^82]

-Education and public awareness campaigns shoul dsupport the work of men adn

-> encourage the work of human rights and women’s non-governmental organizations[^83]

-> To  this  end, resources must  be devoted to ensuring that human rights and  women’s non-governmental **organizations are well-informed, adequately consulted and generally able to play an active role** in the initial and subsequent development of the policy. [^85]
+Education and public awareness campaigns should support and encourage the work of men's advocates.[^83] The State should ensure men's "non-governmental organizations are well-informed, adequately consulted and generally able to play an active role in the initial and subsequent development of the policy." [^85]

 #### Condemn Discrimination against men